keystone-engine/keystone/docs/COMPILE-NIX.md

-   For Linux distributions following the "Filesystem Hierarchy Standard" and put x64 libraries under $PREFIX/lib64, such as Fedora, Redhat & Suse, add "fhs" option at the end of make-share.sh script, like below.
+   For Linux distributions following the "Filesystem Hierarchy Standard" and put x64 libraries under $PREFIX/lib64, such as Fedora, Redhat & Suse, add "lib64" option at the end of make-share.sh script, like below.

         $ ../make-share.sh lib64